 Figure 10.
 Upper-left corner of a star photo taken with the same lens used in Figure 9, but stopped down 1 EV at f/2.0 showing that coma has been well controlled.

 Figure 11.
 Center of the same star photo in Figure 10, showing that coma has been completely eliminated through the majority of the frame by stopping the lens downs to f/2.0, a sufficiently wide aperture to capture the Milky Way well.

-Unfortunately, very few lenses control these aberrations well, and many of the top-rated, and more expensive, general photography wide-angle lenses in the world generate an unacceptable amount coma and astigmatism when used wide-open in my opinion, much to the chagrin of the uninformed novice photographer who bought a top-rated wide-angle lens to shoot stars.
+Unfortunately, very few lenses control these aberrations well, and many of the top-rated, and more expensive, general photography wide-angle lenses in the world generate an unacceptable amount coma and astigmatism when used wide-open to shoot stars in my opinion, much to the chagrin of the uninformed novice photographer who bought a top-rated wide-angle lens for shooting the Milky Way.

 For example, scroll down to the star photo example in the review of the Sigma 24mm f/1.4 DG HSM Art lens posted at The-Digital-Picture.com and you’ll see comparisons of both the Sigma 24mm and the Canon 24mm f/1.4L competitor.
 Both of these lenses are fairly expensive, and highly rated for general photography, but show excessive coma and astigmatism when used wide-open and stopped down by 1 exposure value (EV).
 Also, Figures 12 & 13 shows another example taken with a very popular, and expensive Canon EF zoom.